mlswg/mls-protocol/draft-ietf-mls-protocol.md

   `parent_hash` extension.
 Store it in the ratchet tree and assign it to the `client_init_key` field in the Commit object.

+* For each `EPSK` proposal included in the commit compute the corresponding `Derived_PSK` as described in {{Pre-Shared Keys}} and combine them to a single `Combined_PSK` as described in {{Multiple PSKs}}.

 * Construct an MLSPlaintext object containing the Commit object.
-Use the `commit_secret` to advance the key schedule and compute the `confirmation` value in the MLSPlaintext.
+Use the `commit_secret`, and potentially apreviously derived `Combined_PSK` or `Derived_PSK` to advance the key schedule and compute the `confirmation` value in the MLSPlaintext.
 Sign the MLSPlaintext using the current epoch's GroupContext as context.

 * Update the tree in the provisional state by applying the direct path